RN-dev-repo/GAPP/README.md

 2. --process_only: Trace only processes in the application (Omit threads)
 3. --threads_only: Trace only threads in the application (Omit processes)
 4. --trace-lib   : Include stack traces triggered from dynamic shared libraries (You will get full stack trace only if the libraries are                    compiled with frame pointers)
+5. --kernel_stack: Display kernel stack traces of the critical paths.
+This helps to identify bottlenecks caused by hardware events.

 For example,